 Canada‘s capital city of Ottawa is often overlooked as a tourist destination in favour of larger cities such as Vancouver, Montreal and Toronto.
-But even if you can only spend one day in Ottawa it is well worth it, as the city has plenty to offer visitors, no matter if you’re on a budget.
+But in summer 2024 it had a spike in visitors checking into its hotels.
+Even if you can only spend one day in Ottawa it is well worth it, as the city has plenty to offer visitors, no matter if you’re on a budget.
 Read on to discover the perfect way to see Ottawa in a day.

 How to plan your trip to Ottawa in a day